Acquired over the span of 20 years (1985 to 2005), the Kuba textiles of the Hamill Gallery showcase a period when Kuba skirts were created with one

 and dynamic compositions that employed new colors and bold patterning.

-Congo (Democratic Republic) of Central Africa.
-In fact, the Kuba people were once referred as the Bambala meaning “people of the cloth”.(1) Today
+(Democratic Republic) of Central Africa.
+In fact, the Kuba people were once referred as the Bambala meaning “people of the cloth”.(1) Today the word

-the word Kuba denotes a large tribe that consists of several sub-tribes including the Bushoong, Ngeende, Ngongo, and Shoowa.
-While there are at
+Kuba denotes a large tribe that consists of several sub-tribes including the Bushoong, Ngeende, Ngongo, and Shoowa.
+While there are at least

-least eighteen sub-tribes in this confederation, only these four tribes have gained broad recognition of their artistic endeavors in the West.
-Secluded
+eighteen sub-tribes in this confederation, only these four tribes have gained broad recognition of their artistic endeavors in the West.
+Secluded for

-for centuries in the rainforests of the Congo Basin, the Kuba people had little contact with European colonialists.
-Their surrounding landscape
+centuries in the rainforests of the Congo Basin, the Kuba people had little contact with European colonialists.
+Their surrounding landscape provided an

-provided an almost endless cycle of rain and plant growth where the raffia palm-tree grew profusely.
-With restricted access to imported cotton, the
+almost endless cycle of rain and plant growth where the raffia palm-tree grew profusely.
+With restricted access to imported cotton, the Kuba

-Kuba ingeniously wove their garments from fiberous palm leaves, a tradition that stretches back to the 17th century.
-The process of harvesting the
+ingeniously wove their garments from fiberous palm leaves, a tradition that stretches back to the 17th century.
+The process of harvesting the palm

-palm leaves and subsequently shredding, weaving, trimming, dying, and decorating were communal activities that men and women equally shared.
-As
+leaves and subsequently shredding, weaving, trimming, dying, and decorating were communal activities that men and women equally shared.
+As it is

 fibers, the few available in art collections are not “old” by Western art-historical standards.
 Even so, the hundreds of skirts from the 1960-80s provide a